JackieJ/WartHog/Doc/centralController.md

   angleErr = targetAngle - heading # the heading is obtained from the gyro

-  #transition to DETECTOR mode if the absolute distance from the
+  #transition to TARGET mode if the absolute distance from the
   #target is shorter than 3 meters and the absolute
   #angle err is less than 10 degree (need calibaeration)
   if distanceFromTheTarget < 3 and math.fabs(angleErr) <= 10: